 Life Beyond the University

-If a school has a different metric, great.
+Suppose a school has a different metric, great.
 Then, ask them if they’ve measured it for competitor institutions and how they stack up.

 21) May I please see your first destinations list, broken down by major?

 Career counseling offices produce reports on what happens to recent graduates.
 Ask for that, too.
-If they won’t hand it over, raise your eyebrows.
+If they don’t hand it over, raise your eyebrows.
 Once you get it, see how granular it is.
 Can you get one sorted by major?
 Can you figure out where all 18 religion majors ended up working or studying within a year of graduation?
 If not, ask for that too from a department chair.
 If they don’t know, ask them why.

 None of this information springs loose until we start asking for it.